eamon831/appifylab_task/README.md

 # How to run the project
-simply clone the project and run "flutter pub get" in the terminal on the root project directory then run the project by "flutter run" in the terminal
+simply clone the project and run "flutter pub get" in the terminal on the root project directory then run the project from the terminal by running the command "flutter run  lib/main_dev.dart or flutter run  lib/main_prod.dart"

+# Tested on Android only

 ## Project Structure